Calgary

-Calgary (/ˈkælgəri/) is a city in the Canadian province of Alberta.
-As of 2021, the city proper had a population of 1,306,784 and a metropolitan population of 1,481,806 making it the third-largest city and fifth-largest metropolitan area in Canada.
+Calgary (Note: /ˈkælgəri/) is the largest city in the Canadian province of Alberta.
+As of 2021, the city proper had a population of 1,306,784 and a metropolitan population of 1,481,806, making Calgary the third-largest city and the fifth-largest metropolitan area in Canada.

-Calgary is at the confluence of the Bow River and the Elbow River in the southwest of the province, in the transitional area between the Rocky Mountain Foothills and the Canadian Prairies, about 80 km east of the front ranges of the Canadian Rockies, roughly 299 km south of the provincial capital, Edmonton, and approximately 240 km north of the Canada–United States border.
+Calgary is at the confluence of the Bow River and the Elbow River in the southwestern portion of Alberta, in the transitional area between the Rocky Mountain Foothills and the Canadian Prairies.
+It is about 80 km east of the front ranges of the Canadian Rockies, 280 km south of the provincial capital, Edmonton, 295 km northwest of Medicine Hat, and approximately 240 km north of the Canada–United States border.
 The city anchors the south end of the Statistics Canada-defined urban area, the Calgary–Edmonton Corridor.

-Calgary's economy includes activity in many sectors: energy; financial services; film and television; transportation and logistics; technology; manufacturing; aerospace; health and wellness; retail; and tourism.
-The Calgary Metropolitan Region is home to Canada's second-largest number of corporate head offices among the country's 800 largest corporations.
+Calgary's economy includes activity in many sectors: energy, financial services, film and television, transportation and logistics, technology, manufacturing, aerospace, health and wellness, retail, and tourism.
+Greater Calgary is home to Canada's second-largest number of corporate head offices among the country's 800 largest corporations, and Downtown Calgary has more skyscrapers than any other municipality in Western Canada.
 In 2015, Calgary had the largest number of millionaires per capita of any major Canadian city.
 In 2022, Calgary was ranked alongside Zürich as the third most livable city in the world, ranking first in Canada and in North America.
-In 1988, it became the first Canadian city to host the Olympic Winter Games.
+In 1988, it became the first Canadian city to host the Olympic Winter Games, at the Scotiabank Saddledome, Olympic Oval, McMahon Stadium, and other venues.